szkkng/kengo-dev/posts/draggable-component.md

 ![drag-component.gif](/images/draggable-component/drag-component.gif)

-However, you would be able to drag this to outside the frame of the gray rectangle.
-In the next chapter, I will explain how to constrain the range of dragging.
+However, you would be able to drag this to outside the border of the gray rectangle.
 ![disappearing-rect.gif](/images/draggable-component/disappearing-rect.gif)

 ## ComponentBoundsConstrainer

+In this chapter, we will limit the blue rectangle's position and keep it on-screen.

 ![finish.gif](/images/draggable-component/finish.gif)

 ### Creating the object

+Create an object of [ComponentBoundsConstrainer](https://docs.juce.com/master/classComponentBoundsConstrainer.html) class in DraggableComp struct, and pass this object to dragComponent().

 ```C++:GreyRect.h
 struct DraggableComp  : public juce::Component